Follow Italianism

 Brazilians of Italian descent who arrived in the country between the end of the 19th century and the beginning of the 20th century, especially great-grandchildren and great-great-grandchildren, are among those most affected.

-In 2023, more than 20 thousand citizenships were recognized in Brazil, according to the consulate from Italy in Rio de Janeiro — an increase of 40% compared to the previous year.
+In 2023, more than 20 citizenships were recognized in Brazil, according to the Italian Consulate in Rio de Janeiro — a 40% increase compared to the previous year.

 Can the law be overturned?